fwilhe/gardenlinux-blogs/02-onboarding.md

 Since we learn from errors, let's have a look at some of them:

 - I did screw up the [links in the root fs](https://ostreedev.github.io/ostree/adapting-existing/#system-layout)
-  - Somehow creating a cyclic link from `/sysroot/ostree` pointing to `/sysroot/ostree`
+  - Somehow I managed to create a cyclic link from `/sysroot/ostree` pointing to `/sysroot/ostree`
+  - I'm still not sure if I got the relation between the `sysroot`, `repo` and `ostree` directories right, this lead to multiple failed attempts to build and boot the system
 - I had wrong parameters in the ostree deploy command leading to invalid BLS entries

 I have to admit that creating a bootable OSTree system is harder than I anticipated, and both the documentation and the existing build scripts were hard to understand for me at times.